Meet the Maestro

-Photon’s playback, based around VYV’s Codec Interface (VCI) file format, allows for consistent playback with zero spatial or temporal compression at extremely large resolutions.
-Different frame rates can be mixed with ease, and automatic frame blending allows for smooth slowdowns.
+Photon’s playback, based around VYV’s Codec Interface (VCI) file format, features consistent playback with zero spatial or temporal compression at extremely large resolutions.
+Different frame rates easily be mixed, and automatic frame blending allows for smooth slowdowns.
 VCI also allows for partial frame reads, enabling ultra-high resolutions beyond even the extremely large bandwidth delivered by PHOTON servers.
-Frame-accurate network synchronisation keeps full installations in sync and audio playback is assured via professional audio interface support.
+Frame-accurate network synchronisation keeps full installations in sync and audio playback quality is assured via professional audio interface support.

-Photon offers real-time 3D scene rendering featuring projection coverage, a projector illumination heat map and simulation, precise shading and real-time shadow visualisation.
-Creative directors and content designers can import 3D assets and preview the scene or stage before it’s even built, giving them the chance to design and experience their future show at no rendering cost.
+PHOTON offers real-time 3D scene rendering that features projection coverage, a projector illumination heat map and simulation, precise shading, and real-time shadow visualisation.
+Creative directors and content designers can import 3D assets and preview the scene or stage instantly, side-stepping rendering times and allowing them to design and experience their show simultaneously.

 The only way of discovering the limits of the possible is to venture a little way past them into the impossible.From Arthur C. Clarke’s Three Laws

-VYV’s ten years of research and development have resulted in Photon having a true 3D understanding of the stage.
-It is aware of any moving or static object that video needs information about — from the projectors, to the screens, to the cameras and to the performers; and because tracking is an integral part of the system, tracking information can also be used in the effects graph or to affect other parts of Photon.
+VYV’s ten years of research and development have resulted in a true 3D understanding of the stage.
+PHOTON is aware of any moving or static object that the system needs to know about — the projectors, the screens, the cameras and the performers.
+Because tracking is an integral part of the system, it can also be used in the effects graph or to affect other features of Photon.
 The projection surfaces need not be rigid: cloth, flags and giant inflatables can now be projected on.
 VYV’s R&D also yielded the industry’s most efficient calibration process, requiring merely the press of a button to instantly calibrate cameras.
 No wanting necessary.

 LED & Flat Surfaces

-In Photon, content is authored per surface and is treated independently from how outputs are driven.
-How an LED processor expects images to be laid out doesn’t need to dictate how your content should be authored.
-You also don’t need to worry about which machine needs which content.
+PHOTON authors content surface-by-surface, independently of how outputs are managed.
+How an LED processor expects images to be laid out should not dictate how to author content.
+Which machine needs which content should also not be a concern.
 PHOTON’s integrated LED mapper allows for any number of quads to map between scene objects and processors, and Virtual Projectors allows for LED surfaces to receive content based on their position in space.
-Even keystones are made easy in PHOTON and can be made simply, across several projectors, with a single camera.
+Even keystones are easier in PHOTON and can be made simply, across several projectors and servers, with a single camera.

 is indistinguishable from magic.